redmountainmakers/rmm-open-hours-posting/README.md

 3. **Running the Script**: You can run the script using: python discord_open_hours_posting.py

-4. **GitHub Action**: The action is scheduled to run on the 20th of every month at 1 AM.
+4. **GitHub Action**: The action is scheduled to run on the 20th of every month at 7 PM CST.
 It uses the environment variables set in the repository's secrets.